Real life problem solving - how to solve any problem yourself

 - go for a second opinion or change the doctor if required.

-When we face a problem requiring specialist intervention, the important technique that comes into play is – Find the expert (or trouble-shooter).
+When we face a problem requiring specialist intervention, the important principle that comes into play is – Find the expert (or trouble-shooter).
 Whom would you ask?
 Would you consult a specialist or a general physician?
 If you are not sure, would you instead consult your friend who knows many doctors and is quite a bit of experience in this area?
 Your decision may make the difference between life and death of your dear one – no less.

 Brief case example 3 – a decision that most likely saved a life